jzgdev/phase-induced-coherence-gated-gradient-descent/README.md

 The goal is to determine whether phase-coherence gating has measurable benefits in representation learning.

 # Results
-Experiments suggest that complex-valued latent representations combined with phase-alignment regularization improve classification accuracy on phase-structured signals.
-However, coherence-gated gradient scaling did not provide additional benefit in this setting.
+We observe that combining complex latent representations with phase alignment regularization and coherence-modulated gradient scaling yields consistent improvements over baseline models on synthetic phase-structured classification tasks.

 # License
 MIT